 - First, the bather turns on the water and sets the proper temperature.

-- Then, the elderly person has to safely get over the edge of the tub.
+- Then, the elderly person has to get over the tub’s edge safely.
 This is usually done by holding on to grip bars if the person walks ok.
 If not, transfer benches are used to get safely over the tub edge.

 - Next, the bather sits on the bath seat to get ready to bathe.
-Or, if they used a transfer bench, they are already seated.
+Or, if they use a transfer bench, they are already seated.

 - Now, they adjust the shower head so that the water is hitting them properly.